Best Ways to See the Wild Horses of the Outer Banks

 Tours are also provided by several different private companies.
 Something to keep in mind is that proceeds from tours offered through the Corolla Wild Horse Fund all go directly to supporting the animals!
 If you do opt for a guided tour, book your spot in advance as space is limited and they tend to sell out during the busy summer months.

-Keep in mind that the same laws apply on personal tours and guided tours; it is unlawful to feed a horse or to intentionally come within 50-feet of a wild horse.
+Keep in mind that the same laws apply to personal tours and guided tours; it is unlawful to feed a horse or to intentionally come within 50 feet of a wild horse.